ahmadiehsan/personal_docs/docs/software/system_development/oop/principles/hollywood_principle.md

 ## In Frameworks

-This pattern shows up so often because it’s a great design tool for creating frameworks, where the framework controls how something gets done, but leaves you (the person using the framework) to specify your details about what is happening at each step of the framework’s algorithm.
+This pattern shows up so often because it's a great design tool for creating frameworks, where the framework controls how something gets done, but leaves you (the person using the framework) to specify your details about what is happening at each step of the framework's algorithm.